 In the event of a workplace injury all approved WCB payments are paid directly to the employee.
-The employee is responsible to ensure all policy premiums are paid so there is no disruption to the benefits coverage during the injury period.
+The employee is responsible for ensuring all policy premiums are paid so there is no disruption to the benefits coverage during the injury period.

+Upper Nicola PERSONNE L

 Policy #: 9.
 Working Alone Policy

 Date Approved: Dates of Amendment:

 Cross Reference: